abusimbele/SoilHumiditySensor/README.md

 # SoilHumiditySensor
-Soil Humidity measurments with an arduino and a Capacitive Soil Moisture Sensor v1.2
+Soil Humidity measurements with an arduino and a Capacitive Soil Moisture Sensor v1.2

 ####################